 What makes a user-friendly website?

-The user-friendliness of a homepage makes up one of the main components of software ergonomics.
+The user-friendliness of a website is one of the main components of software ergonomics.
 Also known as usability engineering, this discipline refers to the ease with which users are able to access and navigate a given web presence, be it desktop, mobile or tablet.
 An easily understandable and quick-to-operate website is what counts the most when it comes to user-friendliness.
 Adhering to the conventional design norms and making sure to stay up to date on technical requirements are two central principles that should never be overlooked.
 Here are the characteristics to consider when developing a user-friendly website.

 The optical design of a website always depends on its respective topics and the sector that it is being created for.
 Website layouts are also distinguished from one another according to industry-specific trends and styles.
 While large companies mostly rely on the typical bag of old school web design tricks (encompassing the usual features such as multiple language options and a navigable page header or sidebar), smaller companies are increasingly beginning to favour scrolling websites.